RI-SE/smirk/docs/Data Management Specification.md

 - DAT-REL-REQ6: Pedestrians included in data samples shall be of a type that may appear in the ODD.
 - DAT-REL-REQ7: All data samples containing non-pedestrian objects shall be of a type that may appear in the ODD.

-Rationale: SMIRK adapts the reqiurements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
+Rationale: SMIRK adapts the requirements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
 DAT-REL-REQ5 is added to based on the corresponding fundamental restriction of the SMIRK ODD.
 DAT-REL-REQ7 restricts data samples providing negative training examples.

 ## 2.2 Complete
 This desiderata considers the sampling strategy across the input domain and its subspaces.
 Suitable distributions and combinations of features are particularly important.
 Ashmore et al. (2021) refer to this as the external perspective on the data.